dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 }
 ```

 We need to import and then provide our `FilterService`.
-We'll set its parameter in the constructor function.
+Next we'll set its parameter in the constructor function.
 Now we can use it in our home component.

 We're going to create a property called `filteredDinos` alongside our `dinos` property.
-The filtered collection should have the same type as `dinos` (`Dino[]`).
+The filtered collection should also have the `Dino[]` type.
 When we successfully retrieve data from the API, we'll set `filteredDinos` as well as `dinos`.
 At this point it is the full collection.

 Next we need a method for the template to use to filter the dinosaur list.
 We'll call this method `filterDinos()`.
 It should accept a `query: string` parameter.
 This is going to be the value of our search input field.
 We'll pass this query and our full `dinos` collection to the filtering method we created: `this.filteredDinos = this.filterService.search(this.dinos, this.query)`.

 Our ng1-dinos app has a way to instantly clear the search with a button.
 We want the same feature in ng2-dinos, so let's create a `resetQuery()` method.
-This method sets the `query` to an empty string and then sets `filteredDinos` to the original `dinos` array.
+This method sets the `query` to an empty string and then sets `filteredDinos` to the original, unfiltered `dinos` array.
 The reason we have to manually reset the array is because we're going to declaratively run `filterDinos()` on `keyup` in the query input field.
 This won't be triggered when the user clicks the button to clear the query.

 Finally, we need a method that returns an expression informing the template that no search results match the query.
 If there is a `dinos` array, the `filteredDinos` array is empty, there is a query, and (as a catch-all), there is no API error, then we can conclude the user's search has produced no results.
 In our ng1-dinos app, we used this expression in the `ng-if` in the view.
 Angular 2 recommends shifting logic of this type into the component logic.